s0nyseventeen/printarnia/README.md

-SHEIKHS design is an ukrainian graphic design studio based in Kyiv http://sheikhs.design
+SHEIKHS is a Ukrainian graphic design studio based in Kyiv http://sheikhs.design